Narcondam Island: History

-Geography
+Geography and geology

 The island lies 256 km northeast from Port Blair.
 Further to the south west (approximately 150 km) lies the active volcano island of Barren Island.
 Narcondam Island is about 260 km miles from Burma, and is almost 1300 km miles from Vishakhapatnam (part of the mainland of India).
 It belongs to the East Volcano Islands.
 The island is small, having an area of 7.63 km2.

 The island is largely forested.
 The island is formed from a volcano, which had not known to have been active in recent times, until on 8 June 2005 there were reports of "mud and smoke" being ejected from the volcano.
 The 2004 Indian Ocean earthquake is thought to have caused magma to move underground and may be related to the current activity.
 If the reports were accurate this would alter the scientific status of Narcondam to active.

 Narcondam Island holds the easternmost point of the Andaman and Nicobar Islands.